Markovate-logo

 Step 1: Defining the Problem Space for AI Application

-Before initiating any product development, critical emphasis must be placed on identifying the issues the end-users grapple with.
-Recognizing these challenges is the foundation for delineating a value proposition—a commitment of value to be delivered.
-Post development of the initial product iteration, or Minimal Viable Product (MVP), a thorough vetting is indispensable for promptly rectifying any existing glitches.
+Before initiating any product development, it is crucial to place critical emphasis on identifying the issues that end-users grapple with.
+Recognizing these challenges forms the foundation for delineating a value proposition—a commitment to deliver value.
+Furthermore, post development of the initial product iteration, or Minimal Viable Product (MVP), a thorough vetting is indispensable for promptly rectifying any existing glitches.

 Step 2: Curating and Refining the Necessary Data to Developing an AI

-Once the problem framework is distinctly outlined, the next step involves selecting the optimal data sources.
+Once the problem framework is distinctly outlined, the next step is to select the optimal data sources.
 Prioritizing high-fidelity data acquisition overshadows the enhancement of the AI model’s capabilities.
 Data can generally be segregated into two subsets:

 • Structured Data: This data category is characterized by well-defined information, recognizable patterns, and readily searchable parameters.
 This could include names, addresses, and other categorically aligned data points.
 This is very much needed for Generative AI.